LukeGearty/notes/obsidian/Network Security/Lecture 06-30.md

 Exercise A:
 Describe three methods attackers use to maintain access on a compromised system.
 What are ways to detect each method?
+Create a backdoor - a hidden entry point into the system.
+This can be detected with unusual network connections, weird processes, and anti-malware scans.
+Credential Theft - stealing user credentials like username/password combinations.
+This can be detected with multifactor authentication.
+Installing malware on operating system - can be detected with tools that monitor the kernel